 Care workers are often not involved into teamwork and they do not see the whole picture.
 The system for feedback is inadequate.
 There is no regular collection of satisfaction feedback from clients.
 There are some development interviews but again no feedback will be given to care workers.
-The care workers get feedback from their clients via observation, if they do their work well, they are praised if no complaints are made.
+The care workers get feedback from their clients via observation, if they do their work well, they were praised if not complaints will be made.
 The problem is resources meaning money and time and also knowledge.
 One solution is training, and more care workers.